firstbatchxyz/dkn-compute-node/README.md

 #### For Ollama

-If you will be using locally served models via Ollama, you must **first pull a small embedding model that is used internally**.
+Of course, first you have to install Ollama; see their [download page](https://ollama.com/download).
+Then, you must **first pull a small embedding model that is used internally**.

 ```sh
 ollama pull hellord/mxbai-embed-large-v1:f16